-I don’t know about your house, but the toys and materials at our house that are electronic or can only be used in a specific one-two ways get tossed aside pretty quickly.
+I don’t know about your house, but the toys and materials at our house that are electronic, or can only be used in a specific one-two ways, often get tossed aside pretty quickly.

 Blocks, Little People, trains, cars, Legos, pipe cleaners, pom poms, lids, play-doh, boxes, and other materials that can be used in multiple ways are the favorites around here.

-These FIVE tips are pretty basic, but they can really enhance your child’s language learning.
+These FIVE tips are pretty basic, but they can really enhance your child’s language development.

-Do you have any other tips for embedding language learning into playtime?
+Do you have any other tips for embedding language learning in play?

 I’m Kristina, a mom of two (a preschooler and baby) and a former Special Education teacher for children with communication disabilities.
 I write about our creative explorations over at Toddler Approved.
 I blog alongside one of my best friends and we love sharing ideas with each other and our readers.
 My main interest is to find ways to make life a little more fun and creative.
 I also love to embed language learning into everything that we do.